 - Which of your channels were the most successful in securing donations?
 Was it your emails?
 Social channels?
 Phone calls?

 - What was the theme of your campaign last year?
 How did people respond to it?

 - Which segments of your donor base made the most donations?

 - How did you follow up with donors and thank supporters for their contributions?

 - What was the average donation amount?

 2. Set Goals for Your Year-End Fundraising Campaign

-    Once you’ve reviewed your past fundraising campaign performances, you can look ahead by setting goals and benchmarks.
-More so, you can identify key campaign metrics and decide how you will measure your progress.
-Get your team on board and be sure that they understand how what each metric means and how it impacts your fundraising goals.
+Once you’ve reviewed your metrics, you can look ahead by setting goals and benchmarks.
+Most importantly, you can identify key campaign metrics and decide how you will measure your progress.
+Get your team on board and be sure that they understand what each metric means and the role they will play in achieving it!